-- Accidental injury(ies) to sound natural teeth, in which both the cause and the result accidental, due to an outside and unforeseen traumatic force - Fractures and/or dislocations of the jaw - Cutting procedures in the mouth (this does not include extractions, dental implants, repair or care of the teeth and gums, etc., unless required as the result of accidental injury (as set forth in the first bullet under Dental Care above).
+Accidental injury(ies) to sound natural teeth, in which both the cause and the result accidental, due to an outside and unforeseen traumatic force

+- Fractures and/or dislocations of the jaw - Cutting procedures in the mouth (this does not include extractions, dental implants, repair or care of the teeth and gums, etc., unless required as the result of accidental injury (as set forth in the first bullet under Dental Care above).

 Detoxification: Detoxification is covered when alcohol and drug addiction problems are sufficiently severe to require immediate Inpatient medical and nursing care services.
-Contact your Network/Claim Administrator for authorization.
+Contact your Network/claim administrator for authorization.

 Dietician services: Coverage includes services recommended by your Network Provider and provided by a licensed Network dietician.
-Dietician services are not covered under the Out-of-Area Options.
+Dietician services are covered under every Plan option except the Out-of-Area Option.